 » it is susceptible to the ability parents have to suitably convey and express love.

-All of the above represents a portion of mandatory conditions with powers to determine to what extent a newborn baby keeps the image embedded in him as intact as possible.
-It is then up to parents to realize that their new baby can be well represented with a book that has thousands of blank pages.
-Every day, a blank page is written with experiences he was presented with as well as experiences he may unintendedly be exposed to.
+All of the above represents a portion of conditions with powers to determine to what extent a newborn baby keeps the image embedded in him as intact as possible.
+It is up to parents to realize that their new baby can be perceived as one book with thousands of blank pages.
+Every day, a blank page is written with experiences he was presented with or exposed to.
 Once a page is written, it is unlikely that it can be expunged, amended, or modified.
-Most likely, each page remains unchanged dictating and governing his life.
+Likely, each page dictates and governs the rest of his life.

 As life goes on, the baby becomes a teenager and then adult exposing like billboards by the side of a road to what extent his parents succeeded in their dedication and investement of their efforts to preserve ~in a reasonable pristine condition~ the set of human qualities of a higher order encased in the baby the day he arrived to this world.